willfurnass/sheffield_hpc/hpc/modules.rst

 There is therefore a need to maintain multiple versions of the same applications on ShARC and Iceberg.
 Module files allow users to select and use the versions they need for their research.

 If you switch to using a cluster other than Iceberg or ShARC then you will likely find that environment modules are used there too.
+Modules are not the only way of managing software on clusters: increasingly common approaches include:

+* the :ref:`Conda <sharc-python-conda>` package manager (Python-centric but can manage software written in any language; can be used on ShARC and Iceberg);
+* :ref:`Singularity <singularity_sharc>`, a means for deploying software in `containers <https://en.wikipedia.org/wiki/Operating-system-level_virtualization>`__ (similar to `Docker <https://www.docker.com/>`__; can be used on ShARC).

 Basic guide
 -----------